-Members of the OPEC:OPEC is an alliance of states with currently 15 member states.
-Except Ecuador and Venezuela, all countries are located in Africa or the Middle East.
+Members of the OPEC:OPEC is an alliance of states that currently has 15 member states.
+Except for Ecuador and Venezuela, all countries are located in Africa or the Middle East.
 OPEC's goal is the worldwide regulation of oil prices to the benefit of the participating countries through artificial shortages of raw materials, price agreements and taxation of oil exports.

 Organization of Petroleum Exporting Countries

-The current member states cover an area of 12.56 million km² and about 531.69 million inhabitants.
-At its peak in the mid-1970s, OPEC controlled around 55% of global oil sales.
+The current member states cover an area of 12.56 million km² and about 538.34 million inhabitants.
+At its peak in the mid-1970s, OPEC controlled around 55 percent of global oil sales.

 Official website: https://www.opec.org/opec_web/en/

 |Ecuador||2007||17.80 M||256,000 km²||106.17 bn US$|